EU AI Act The Role of Authorised Representatives

-The EU AI Act introduces key roles in the AI value chain, including authorized representatives (ARs) who act as intermediaries between non-EU AI providers and EU regulators.
-Authorized Representatives perform tasks specified in the mandate on behalf of non-EU providers, facilitating entry into the EU market.
+The EU AI Act introduces key roles in the AI value chain, including authorised representatives (ARs) who act as intermediaries between non-EU AI providers and EU regulators.
+Authorised Representatives perform tasks specified in the mandate on behalf of non-EU providers, facilitating entry into the EU market.

 Providers of high-risk AI systems or general-purpose AI models from third countries must appoint an AR within the EU.
-ARs, based in the EU, handle regulatory obligations and perform tasks specified in the mandate connected with EU regulations.
+ARs, based in the EU, manage regulatory obligations and perform tasks specified in the mandate related to EU regulations.

 The EU AI Act introduces several pivotal roles within the AI value chain, each tasked with specific compliance duties: